townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    client
       The user of a service.

+   closed
+      A set is closed over a (binary) operation if, whenever the operation is applied to two members of the set, the result is a member of the set.

+   closed-form solution
+      An algebraic equation with the same value as a :term:`summation` or :term:`recurrence relation`.
+      The process of replacing the summation or recurrence with its closed-form solution is known as solving the summation or recurrence.

    closed hash system
       A :term:`hash system` where all records are stored in slots of